 In accordance with ASU 2016-01 "Financial Instruments - Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities," adopted by the Company on April 1, 2018, all equity investments in unconsolidated entities (other than those accounted for using the equity method of accounts) are measured at fair value through earnings.
-There is no longer an available-for-sale classification for equity securities or certain mutual funds (such as bond funds and fixed-income funds) with readily determinable fair values.
-As such, the Company's marketable securities (both equity and fixed-income securities) are no longer classified as available-for-sale securities.
-The Company's marketable securities are still recorded at their fair values, however, gains and losses are realized within Investment (income) loss on the Consolidated Statements of Operations.
+The Company's marketable securities are recorded at their fair value, with unrealized changes in market value realized within Investment (income) loss on the Consolidated Statements of Operations.
 The Company adopted this standard on a modified retrospective basis.
-A cumulative effect adjustments of \$888,000 was recorded on April 1, 2018 to the beginning balance of Retained Earnings with an offset to Accumulated Other Comprehensive Loss.
-The impact on earnings was an unrealized loss of \$183,000 in the year ended March 31, 2019.
+A cumulative effect adjustment of \$888,000 was recorded on April 1, 2018 to the beginning balance of Retained Earnings with an offset to Accumulated Other Comprehensive Loss.
+The impact on earnings for unrealized gains and losses was a loss of \$143,000 and \$183,000 in the twelve months ended March 31, 2020 and March 31, 2019, respectively.